Moving to The US – A Guide for Immigrants, Expats, & Digital Nomads

 This immigrants & digital nomads guide to the United States exists to help prepare you for moving to the United States — and to ensure your move goes as smoothly as possible.

-Things to do before moving to the United States
+Things to do before moving to the US

 Before you take the leap and move to the United States, there are certain legal requirements and restrictions to remember.
 And as with any major life change, it’s good to consider your finances, housing options, healthcare, and social networking opportunities once you arrive.